browserengineering/book/book/styles.md

     the hash sign).
 But the real CSS syntax is more complex.

 Parsing functions can build upon one another.
-Property-value pairs, for example, are a word for the property, a colon, and another word for the value,[^technically-different] with whitespace in between:
+Property-value pairs, for example, are a property, a colon, and value,[^technically-different] with whitespace in between:

 [^technically-different]: In reality properties and values have
     different syntaxes, so using `word` for both isn't quite right,